 The river Scheldt which enters the North Sea 60 miles further north-west has always been the heart of Antwerp, its harbour in the Middle Ages, its port nowadays.
 In the 19th century, more than two million people left Europe for America by ship from Antwerp.

 I left the town in direction of the railway station and back to Ghent.

 A Virtual Tour through Mediaeval Ghent

 Gravensteen castle, just a few steps from my hotel

 It was warm and sunny when I arrived in Ghent.
 And right outside the very nice hotel situated in a old town house, I found this fascinating castle.
 Both hotel and castle are called Gravensteen

 No question where to go first. :-)

 A big whopping castle in the middle of Ghent

 The castle is huge and I spent quite some time exploring all the corners and rooms, inlcuding the torture chamber.
-Unfortunately, the historical buildings in Flanders often don't provide guidebooks like I keep bringing back home from Scotland or Wales (or the more famous German sites) so I will have to hunt down some information for a longer post some later time.
+Unfortunately, the historical buildings in Flanders often don't provide guidebooks like the ones I keep bringing back home from Scotland or Wales (or the more famous German sites), so I will have to hunt down some information for a longer post some later time.

 The great hall

 The castle was built by the counts of Flanders in the 12th century.
 They lived in the place until about 1400 when they moved to the - now destroyed - Prince's Palace.
-The castle then served as hight court of justice until the French Revolution and afterwards housed a cloth manufactury.
+The castle then served as high court of justice until the French Revolution and afterwards housed a cloth manufactury.
 The Gravensteen was restored to its Mediaeval look in the early 20th century.

 Outer curtain walls with walkway and battlements

-Due to the fine weather and it being a Sunday, there were a bunch of tourists around, but I could still mostly photograph around them.
+Due to the fine weather and it being a Sunday, there were a lot of tourists around, but I could still mostly photograph around them.
 The place will be even more crowded in late spring and summer.
 There also was a knight in shining armour who posed for pictures with the kids.

 The oldest hall